XorTroll/Brew.js/Resources/How.Classes.md

-# Brew.js - Creating classes
+# Brew.js API - Creating classes

 Brew.js API provides the option to create native classes.
 For instance, the class `fs.Stats` from Node.js is also present in Brew.js, and it was created this way.